scomsjw/SD-PHP-Two/3_Assessment_Exercises.md

 * Once logged in, on the left-hand side you will see your available database.
 * Click on it (its named with your student number).
 * Skip down these instructions to 'Creating Tables'

-## If you are using XAMPP
-You can create as many databases and users as you want.
-My advice is to create a database and user for this database that mimics the set-up on selene.
-* Open the Control Panel
-* Start Apache
-* Start MySQL
-* Open a web browser, open http://localhost/phpmyadmin/ .
-You won't need to login as you will be logged as the root 'super user' automatically.
-* Select 'User Accounts'
-* Select 'Add user account'
-* Enter the following settings
-  * Username: **Use text field** : your student number e.g. **u1234567**
-  * Host name: **Local** : **localhost**
-  * Password: **Use text field** : Date of Birth e.g. **01jan97**
-* Select 'Create database with same name and grant all privileges'
-* Don't grant global privileges
-* Scroll down and click 'Go'

-This will set up a user with your selene login details and a database named with your student number.
-It will appear on the left-hand side.
-* Click on your student number database to open it.

 ## Creating Tables
 * Make sure your database is selected.